Clinical-Genomics/scout/docs/admin-guide/chanjo_coverage_integration.md

 mysql -u admin_user -padmin_password chanjo4_demo < path/to/chanjo4_structure.sql #no space between -p and password
 ```

 To create instead a demo database containing coverage data for genes in panel1 for the samples used in the demo version of scout, you might download the schema `chanjo4_demo.sql`.
-This file is present in the folder `scout/demo`, along with the rest of the demo data The syntax to create the database is the same as above.
+This file is present in the folder `scout/demo`, along with the rest of the demo data.
+The syntax to create the database is the same as above.

 Chanjo database consists of 3 tables:
 - **sample**: